PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks

-The \emph{supernode} topology is the smallest building block of $2d_*-2q$ nodes in \newflyN, and is replicated $q^2+q+1$ times in its topology (once per node of $ER_q$).
-There are $2(d_*-q)$ links between each pair of adjacent supernodes that can be bundled together~(Figure~\ref{fig:polarstar_inter_supernode}), resulting in $q(q+1)^2$ inter-module MCFs (non-self-loop edges in $ER_q$~\cite{polarfly_sc22}).
-Thus, from Equation~\eqref{eq:argmax_q}, bundling inter-supernode links can reduce the global cables by a factor of $\frac{2d_*}{3}$.
+Consider a maximum order \newfly of degree $d_*$ with $ER_q$ structure graph of degree $q+1\approx \frac{2d_*}{3}$~(Equation~\eqref{eq:argmax_q}), and \newSuper supernode of degree $d'=d_*-(q+1)$.
+In this \newflyN, the \emph{supernode} is the smallest building block~(Figure~\ref{fig:star_ps}) of $2d_*-2q$ nodes, and is replicated $q^2+q+1$ times~(once per node of $ER_q$).
+There are $2(d_*-q)$ links between each pair of adjacent supernodes.
+If these can be bundled in an MCF, we get $q(q+1)^2$ inter-module MCFs (same as the non-self-loop edges in $ER_q$~\cite{polarfly_sc22}).
+Therefore, such bundling reduces the global cables by a factor of $\approx\frac{2d_*}{3}$.

-The next level in modular hierarchy is the \emph{clusters of supernodes}.
-As shown in Figure~\ref{fig:er7_layout}, the $ER_q$ structure graph can be divided into $q+1$ clusters, classified as follows: \begin{itemize} \item \emph{Quadric} cluster : single cluster of all $q+1$ quadrics~(supernodes incident with a self-loop in $ER_q$).
-There are no links between these supernodes. \item \emph{Non-quadric} clusters : $q$ clusters, each having $q$ non-quadric supernodes in $ER_q$.
-These $ER_q$ clusters contain $\frac{3q-1}{2}$ edges and $\frac{q-1}{2}$ edge disjoint triangles.
-In \newflyN, these clusters will contain $\frac{3q-1}{2}$ bundles of inter-supernode links. \end{itemize}
+The next level in modular hierarchy is the \emph{supernode clusters}.
+As shown in~\cite{polarfly_sc22}, $ER_q$ graph can be divided into $q+1$ clusters with approximately $q$ links between each pair of clusters.
+In \newflyN, this translates to $q+1$ supernode clusters with approximately $q$ bundles of links between each \looseness=-1pair as shown in Figure~\ref{fig:polarstar_inter_cluster}.

-Multiple bundles of links connect each pair of supernode clusters: \begin{itemize} \item The Quadric cluster shares exactly $q+1$ bundles of inter-supernode links ($2(q+1)(d_*-q)$ total links) with every non-quadric cluster. \item Each pair of non-quadric clusters share exactly $q-2$ bundles of inter-supernode links (i.e. $2(q-2)(d_*-q)$ individual links). \end{itemize} The hierarchical modular structure of \newfly is highly suitable for bundling.
-Consider the maximum order \newfly for degree $d_*$ with $q\approx 2d_*/3$ (Equation~\eqref{eq:argmax_q}).
-Hypothetically, if it is feasible to bundle all links between a pair of supernode clusters into a single MCF, then \newfly will only have these inter-module cables: \begin{enumerate} \item Approximately $\frac{2d_*^2}{9}$ MCFs, each connecting a pair of supernode clusters. \item Approximately $\frac{2d_*^2}{3}$ MCFs, each connecting a pair of supernodes. \end{enumerate} To put it into perspective, a $64-$radix \newfly with $79,506$ nodes will have only $910$ and $2,730$ inter-cluster and inter-supernode MCFs, respectively, after bundling.